Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mini_5+_Hardware_Overview.md

 Ethernet Only

 * Replaced the SD card filter/protection component that was no longer available with a functionally equivalent part.
-This will not change SD card perfomance or other functionality.
+This will not change SD card performance or other functionality.

 ## Revision 1.03